uladribia/decodev2/docs/extending.md

     }
 ```
 Note that we are reusing the logo image "city", but could use any other that we add to [the images folder](../src/api/atlas/images/).

+Note also that we are declaring an action type "login2", because "login" is already occupied (in future versions, services and actions unicity will be separated).

 We also need to further declare the messages that the app will show: